When will the children start school?

 - Stay and Play

-- There are usually two ‘stay and play’ sessions in July for each half of the class.
-Children can attend the first with a parent and then come in for the second independently.
-They are one hour each and allow the children to meet the staff as well as exploring their environment.
+- There are usually two ‘stay and play’ sessions, usually one in July and the second before they start school in September.
+Children attend both sessions with their parents to support the development of their confidence as part of the settling in process.
+They are one hour each and allow the children to meet the staff as well as explore their environment.

 - Home Visits

 - During the first week of term, staff from each class arrange home visits.
-These are an opportunity for children to meet and remember their class adults in a known environment.
+These are an opportunity for children to meet and remember their class adults in an environment that is familiar to them.
 It allows us to go through arrangements individually and to discuss any worries or concerns.
-They are not compulsory.
+They are not compulsory but are a nice way for children to spend a little more time with us in their own space.

 - Part Time

-- Children then start on a part time basis in the second week of term.
+- Children start school on a part time basis.
 Each class is split into 2 groups of 15 with one group attending each morning and the other attending each afternoon.
-This is typically for two weeks and allows the staff to develop strong relationships with each child and to find out more about them individually.
+This is only for a short period and allows the staff to develop strong relationships with each child and to find out more about them individually.
 The children are able to explore the environment and establish routines within a smaller group as they would be familiar with from Pre-School.

 - Full Time

-- This usually commences at the start of the fourth week of term (towards the end of September).
-All children will attend school full time in their full class of 30.
+- After a brief settling in period, all children will attend school full time in their full class of 30.

 How are classes organised?